munozp/up2ta/README.md

 - .t > Theta*
 - .s > S-Theta*
 Other path planners are implemented and can be implemented in the TaskPlannerConnect.java.

+# Acknowledgemnts

+Part of the implementation is done by Hector Franco for his degree dissertation in computer science.